thisisevilevil/evilevil365/_drafts/2025-04-14-10-Mistakes-MigrationTo-11md.md

 Microsoft is actually commited to help companies migrate any applications that is seemingly having compatibility issues with Windows 11, through their app assure program.
 You can read more about this, in a blogpost from Microsoft [here](https://techcommunity.microsoft.com/discussions/windows11/reminder-our-windows-11-application-compatibility-promise/3223595?)

-Lastly, in my personal experience of assisting customers to migrate to Windows 11, 9,9/10 apps works fine with Windows 11
+Lastly, in my personal experience of assisting customers to migrate to Windows 11, 9,9/10 apps works fine with Windows 11.

+My advice?
+Flip this upside down.
+Get started with upgrading your devices to Windows 11, and if you encounter any issues with apps, you can continue to rollback to Windows 10.

 ## Number 9: Credential Guard breaks MSCHAPv2 utilized with WiFi

 If you use WiFi profiles using PEAP/MSCHAPv2 it will break on Windows 11.
 This happens because [Credential guard](https://learn.microsoft.com/en-us/windows/security/identity-protection/credential-guard/) is enabled out of the box on Windows 11.
 In short, Credential guard is a technology that can prevent leaked credentials to a malicious 3rd party.
 Unfortunately, it also breaks old protocols like MSCHAPv2.
 Some network admins already knows this, but I've also spoken to a lot that simply doesn't know.
 It has been working for years, why change it now?

-MSCHAPv2 was released in the 90s, which as we all know, the circumstances was very very different on the big internet.
-There are [advisories and vulnerabilities](https://learn.microsoft.com/en-us/security-updates/securityadvisories/2012/2743314) warning against the use of MSCHAPv2 for more than 10 years.
+MSCHAPv2 was released in the 90s, which as we all know, the circumstances was very very different on the big internet back then.
+There are [advisories and vulnerabilities](https://learn.microsoft.com/en-us/security-updates/securityadvisories/2012/2743314) warning against the use of MSCHAPv2 for more than 10 years, but I keep encounter orgnizations using it.

 So what to do?
 Well glad you asked: Migrate to EAP-TLS for your WiFi needs!
 You can deploy PKCS or SCEP Certificates to your devices from Intune and have your WiFi rely on certificates instead.
 Personally, I have started to recommend [PKCS Certificates](https://learn.microsoft.com/en-us/intune/intune-service/protect/certificates-pfx-configure) to organisations due to it being much simpler to configure compared to SCEP Certificates, but ultimately I recommend you look at products like [Intune Suite: Cloud PKI](https://learn.microsoft.com/en-us/intune/intune-service/protect/microsoft-cloud-pki-overview) for all your certificate needs.